spencertollefson/spencertollefson.com-website/posts/004-who-wants-children.md

 * Is certain about their child preferences

 Certainly there are more assumptions too.
 To improve upon the robustness of the model and its ability to generalize to a greater population, more work is needed.
-More data from different locations, time periods, and certainty in their honest would all aid in a better model.
+Additional data from different locations, time periods, and certainty in their honest would all aid in a better model.

 NOTE: As of now, I have not created an environment for people to test out the model themselves.
 I hope to create a website which will allow people to apply the model.
-If so, this post will be updated.
+If I do so, this post will be updated.

 Checkout all my code and more explanation [here.](https://github.com/spencertollefson/okcupid_classification)